 Treatment of the scalp for stimulating hair growth.

 First plasma devices are currently in the testing stage at laboratory scale.

-We have filed a priority patent application (applicant: HAWK University of Applied Sciences and Art Hildesheim, Holzminden, Göttingen).
+We have filed an international patent application (Applicant: HAWK University of Applied Sciences and Art Hildesheim, Holzminden, Göttingen).

 Dr. Stefan Uhle

 Tel: +49 551 30724 154